 (Entry Floor, Main Level, Upstairs and Basement)

-Entry Floor: Entryway, Laundry Room, Playroom, 1/2 Bath and Studio Space
+Entry Floor: Entryway, Laundry Room, Playroom, 1/2 Bath and Sunroom

 We had a whole different look in our entryway (see our Bright and Modern Entryway if you want to see more) but realized that our style had changed.
 It evolved over time, but finally was given a whole new look during the One Room Challenge.

-Make sure to check out the entryway reveal to get all the details!
+Make sure to check out the entryway reveal for more details.

 Playroom/Office: 50% Complete